Weave Code

 spatie/laravel-export

-Export a Laravel app as a static site bundle.
-Crawls your routes to generate HTML for every URL and copies your public assets into an export folder, ready to upload to Netlify or any static host—keep Laravel tools locally while deploying static.
+Export your Laravel app as a static site bundle.
+Crawls your routes to generate HTML for discovered URLs and includes the public directory for assets.
+Ideal for blogs/sites built with Laravel, then deployed to Netlify or any static host.

 View on GitHub